KDE/documentation-develop-kde-org/HIG/source/accessibility/checklist.rst

    presses an inappropriate key.
 -  There is sufficient audio information for the visual focus that the user can figure out what to do next.
--  Set the focus to the actual control, don't just highlight an area.
+-  Set the focus to the actual control.
+Don't just highlight an area.
 -  When using assistive technologies, such as a screen reader or braille device, the current program indicates the position and content of the visual focus indicator.